patrislav1/unisoc-unlock/README.md

 ## python-adb

 `unisoc-unlock` is implemented with python-adb [3].
-Since python-adb is abandoned and required some tweaking to work with the Unisoc, it is not referenced as dependency but bundled instead.
+Since python-adb is abandoned and requires some tweaking to work with the Unisoc, it is not referenced as dependency, but bundled instead.

 ## Usage